-There are obviously many variants on the details we have presented here.
-The central tenets of the approach are: (i) The assessment of regional specific associations between neuronal activity and a stimulus or task parameter in terms of correlations. (ii) The appropriate correlation is between the observed hemodynamic response and the hypothesized input which has been convolved with a response function. (ii) The response function is specified without reference to an assumed input. (iv) Care is taken to ensure that, in the absence of any response, intrinsic temporal and spatial autocorrelations do not subtend spurious correlations (i.e. the experiment-wise false positive rate is maintained at a suitably low level).
-Within these constraints there are a number of variants which deserve mention.
+Obviously, there are many variants on the details we have presented here.
+The central tenets of the approach are:

+- Regional specific associations are assessed between neuronal activity and a stimulus or task parameter in terms of correlations. - The appropriate correlation is between the observed hemodynamic response and the hypothesized input, which has been convolved with a response function. - The response function is specified without reference to an assumed input. - Care is taken to ensure that, in the absence of any response, intrinsic temporal and spatial autocorrelations do not subtend spurious correlations (i.e., the experiment-wise false-positive rate is maintained at a suitably low level).

+Within these constraints, a number of variants deserve mention.
 First, in the analysis above, it was assumed that the response function and intrinsic autocorrelations were the same for all voxels.
-An identical analysis performed, in parallel for each voxel, would allow for regional variation in the response function.
-Our analyses (see last section) suggest these regional variations can be substantial.
-This extension would certainly increase sensitivity but would require long time-series, to ensure robust estimates of the intrinsic spectral density $g_x(\omega)$ .
-A second variant would involve estimating the response function on the basis of independent data; for example a second study or by splitting the same study into two halves and using the SVD or PCA approach and least squares deconvolution - Jim Haxby (personal communication).
+An identical analysis performed in parallel for each voxel would allow for regional variation in the response function.
+Our analyses (see last section) suggest that these regional variations can be substantial.
+This extension would certainly increase sensitivity, but would require long time-series, to ensure robust estimates of the intrinsic spectral density $g_x(\omega)$ .
+A second variant would involve estimating the response function on the basis of independent data; for example, a second study or dividing the same study into two sections and using the SVD or PCA approach and least-squares deconvolution (Haxby J, personal communication).

-Although we used temporal smoothness to estimate both the intrinsic spectral density of the MRI signal and the response function, it is important to note that the first application is mandatary, the second is not: Any response function will, under the null hypothesis, render the distribution of $\zeta(0)$ Gaussian.
-Despite the fact that sensitivity to real change will be optimized when the dispersion or variance of the response function 'matches' the intrinsic autocorrelations, there is no statistical requirement for this matching to be implemented.
-In other words one is free to choose whatever response function one likes.
-Complicated biphasic response functions are attractive in the sense they are capable of modeling the 'undershoot' effect.
-However the data did not suggest that this extension was justified in the examples above.
+Although we used temporal smoothness to estimate both the intrinsic spectral density of the MRI signal and the response function, it is important to note that the first application is mandatory; the second is not.
+Any response function will, under the null hypothesis, render the distribution of $\zeta(0)$ Gaussian.
+Despite the fact that sensitivity to real change will be optimized when the dispersion or variance of the response function "matches" the intrinsic autocorrelations, no statistical requirement exists for this matching to be implemented.
+In other words, the response function is a personal choice.
+Complicated biphasic response functions are attractive in the sense that they are capable of modeling the "undershoot" effect.
+However, the data did not suggest that this extension was justified in the examples above.

 One particular constraint imposed by a Poisson form is that delay and dispersion are yoked.
-This may be an inappropriate for some data and this constraint should not be considered a cornerstone of the proposed method.
+This may be inappropriate for some data, and this constraint should not be considered a cornerstone of the proposed method.
 One particular fallacy of linking the delay and dispersion is revealed when considering the effect of temporal smoothing of the data to increase signal to noise.
-Here the underlying response function will be subject to this smoothing and its effective dispersion will increase.
+Here, the underlying response function will be subject to this smoothing; and its effective dispersion will increase.
 This would be correctly detected and modeled by post hoc estimates of smoothness.
-However the 'correct' delay will not have changed.
-In some instances it may be best to fix the response function to some appropriate delay and allow its variance to be dictated by $\sigma{t^2}$ (e.g. using the gamma distribution).
+However, the "correct" delay will not have changed.
+In some instances, it may be best to fix the response function to some appropriate delay and allow its variance to be dictated by $\sigma_t^2$ (e.g., using the $\gamma$ -distribution).

-In the method presented the impact of thermal noise was suppressed by temporal smoothing at a data pre-processing stage.
-With longer time-series it may be possible to adopt a more formal approach, by segregating the data into an uncorrelated white (or Raleigh) noise and a physiological autocorrelated process.
-Many linear devices exist for this sort of analysis (e.g. auto-regressive and moving average models), however they are usually not considered in the context of very short time-series.
+In the method presented, the impact of thermal noise was suppressed by temporal smoothing at a data preprocessing stage.
+With longer time-series, it may be possible to adopt a more formal approach by segregating the data into an uncorrelated white (or Raleigh) noise and a physiological autocorrelated process.
+Many linear devices exist for this sort of analysis (e.g., autoregressive and moving average models).
+However, they are usually not considered in the context of very short time-series.

-Correlations or categories ?
+Correlations or categories?